HashMapsData2Value/AlgorandFAQ/README.md

 ## What does it mean to "stake"?

-## Where should I stake my ALGOs?
+## Where should I stake my ALGO?

-Any arrangement where **you** own the keys will give the maximum amount of rewards.
+Any arrangement where **you** own the keys will ensure you get 100% of the rewards.
 This includes the official mobile wallet and any hardware wallet (e.g. Ledger).

+Some exchanges run various schemes where they might or might not add to that sum of rewards.
+It is up to you to understand the specifics your exchange.
+Some, e.g. Coinbase PRO (not to be confused with normal Coinbase) gives no rewards at all.
+In some cases the exchange might be speculating that the price of ALGO will go down and needs ALGO to short it, so it will offer higher rewards.

 ## What is Governance staking?